 - rotate the pomegranate as needed, and keep whacking until you have two empty pomegranate halves.

-Next: scoop out any peices of the white pomegranate flesh using a slotted spoon.
+Next: scoop out any pieces of the white pomegranate flesh using a slotted spoon.
 Finally, collect the pomegranate seeds in a colander and enjoy!

 Looking for pomegranate recipes?